ESET: Have you got FOMO?

 For adults, this can happen in a variety of ways - such as constantly watching the news and not being able to miss anything.
 There is a difference between constantly watching the news, having the stress of not missing anything, and watching the news daily with the calm that you do not need to know everything.

-However, adults can get into the process of constantly checking social media to make sure they aren't missing out on activities, recognition, connections with friends, colleagues, or current trends.
+Nevertheless, adults can get into the process of constantly checking social media to make sure they do not miss activities, recognition, contacts with friends, colleagues or current trends.

 Can you give us an example?